MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-camera-lens-orientation.md

 ---
 # Surface Hub 2S camera lens orientation

-This article introduces an external camera accessory that can be mounted to any of the four (4) USB-C ports on the bezel of the display.
+Surface Hub 2S comes with an external camera accessory that can be mounted to any of the four (4) USB-C ports on the bezel of the display.
+It is recommended to place the camera on the top center of the display to provide the widest field of view for remote meeting participants.

 _Applies to:_ &nbsp; Surface Hub 2S - 50 inch
 _Original KB number:_ &nbsp; 4509729

-## Introduction

-Surface Hub 2S comes with an external camera accessory that can be mounted to any of the four (4) USB-C ports on the bezel of the display.
-It is recommended to place the camera on the top center of the display to provide the widest field of view for remote meeting participants.

 ## Summary